This article will describe in detail the issues concerning Farm Loan Waiver in India.

-- Agri-infrastructure—including agricultural markets, cold storage, warehouses, and agro-processing— has not developed in corresponding speed with rising agricultural production.
+- Agri-infrastructure—including agricultural markets, cold storage, warehouses, and agro-processing— has not developed at corresponding speed with rising agricultural production.

-- There are no proper warehousing facilities which force the farmers to sell the produce at the prevailing low prices.
+- There are no proper warehousing facilities that force the farmers to sell the produce at the prevailing low prices.
 So providing enough storage facilities, irrigation facilities, electricity should be the focus.

 - Improving the quality of rural life

 - Rural India is still missing basic amenities (including sanitation, hygiene, drinking water, drainage, schooling, and health centres).